xdep/BlackNET/README.md

 </p>

 # BlackNET
-Free advanced and modern Windows botnet with a nice and secure PHP panel buit using VB.NET.
+Free advanced and modern Windows botnet with a nice and secure PHP panel developed using VB.NET.

 ## About BlackNET
-Free advanced and modern Windows botnet with a nice and secure PHP panel buit using VB.NET.
+Free advanced and modern Windows botnet with a nice and secure PHP panel developed using VB.NET.

 this botnet controller comes with a lot of features and the most secure panel for free